Engineering

 EGR 315 Seminar: Ecohydrology (4 Credits)

 This seminar focuses on the measurement and modeling of hydrologic processes and their interplay with ecosystems.
 Material includes the statistical and mathematical representation of infiltration, evapotranspiration, plant uptake and runoff over a range of scales (plot to watershed).
 The course addresses characterization of the temporal and spatial variability of environmental parameters and representation of the processes.
 The course introduces students to the Pioneer Valley, the cloud forests of Costa Rica and African savannas.
-Prerequisites: MTH 112 and SDS 220.
+Prerequisite: MTH 112 and SDS 201, SDS 220 or MTH 246.
+Restrictions: Juniors and seniors only; Engineering majors only.
 Enrollment limited to 12.
-Juniors and senior Engineering majors only.

 Fall, Spring, Variable